top of page

 Storage is billed for each GB used for your stored data and index.

 In this architecture, the function application fetches documents from Cosmos DB in response to HTTP GET requests from the client.
-Cosmos DB is cost effective in this case because reading operations are significantly cheaper than write operations expressed on RU/s.
+Cosmos DB is cost-effective in this case because reading operations are significantly cheaper than write operations expressed on RU/s.

 Content Delivery Network

-Billing rate may differ depending on the billing region based on the location of the source server delivering the content to the end user.
+The billing rate may differ depending on the billing region based on the location of the source server delivering the content to the end user.
 The physical location of the client is not the billing region.
 Any HTTP or HTTPS request that hits the CDN is a billable event, which includes all response types: success, failure, or other.
 Different responses may generate different traffic amounts.

-In this reference architecture the deployment resides in a single Azure region.
+In this reference architecture, the deployment resides in a single Azure region.

 To lower costs, consider increasing the cache TTL by caching resource files for a longer duration and setting the longest TTL possible on your content.

-90 views0 comments
+108 views0 comments

 Recent Posts